Collections

 West Central Minnesota Historical Research Center

-The West Central Minnesota Historical Research Center (WCMHRC) is one of the library’s special collections located on the fourth floor of Briggs Library in room 420.
-It was established in 1971 under funding provided by the Minnesota Historical Society and contains materials from the greater west central Minnesota region.
-Counties represented in the collection include: Big Stone, Chippewa, Douglas, Grant, Pope, Stevens, Swift, and Traverse.
+The West Central Minnesota Historical Research Center (WCMHRC) was established in 1971 under funding provided by the Minnesota Historical Society and contains materials from the greater west-central Minnesota region.